 - Clarification in the definition of "impervious surface area" to include: paved areas as well as compact gravel surface areas.
 Hence, the resulting SDCs will be determined based on the net change in ISA as defined above. - Creation of a pervious surface area database for the City of Newport using Geographic Information Systems (GIS).
-This new GIS layer would be used to determine any net change in ISA resulting from proposed non-single family construction and used to calculate SDCs that result in a net increase in ISA. - For private construction and maintenance of qualified public facilities that mitigate stormwater runoff, such as detention ponds and the use of pervious surface materials, it is recommended that the city implement a new stormwater utility rate approach that provides a "rate credit" on their monthly bills.
+This new GIS layer would be used to determine any net change in ISA that results of new construction (through tracking of site grading permits, and site development) and used on a case-by-case basis to calculate SDCs, that result in a net increase in ISA regardless of building permit requirements. - For private construction and maintenance of qualified public facilities that mitigate stormwater runoff, such as detention ponds and the use of pervious surface materials, it is recommended that the city implement a new stormwater utility rate approach that provides a "rate credit" on their monthly bills.